unmeg/unmeg.github.io/about.md

 In March 2020, I resigned from my job as a machine learning research engineer and startup CEO.
 I love deep learning and I look forward to working at the intersection of AI and security for a long time to come.

 For the moment, though, I'm focused on learning everything I can about reverse engineering, source code analysis, exploit development, embedded devices and all the ideas in between.
-My interests pertain very consistently to "cyber-physical systems" and I'm very keen to git gud at making and breaking them!
+My interests pertain very consistently to "cyber-physical systems" and I'm keen to git gud at making and breaking them!

 ## whatisblog